JonasKruckenberg/imagetools/docs/directives.md

 • **Keyword**: `flop`<br> • **Type**: _boolean_<br>

-Flop the image image about the horizontal axis.
+Flop the image about the horizontal axis.
 This step is always performed **after** any rotation.

 • **Example**: